 If a problem with the property arises after the closing, a buyer may be able to sue the seller for failure to disclose a known defect.
 However, this can be difficult to prove and depends on many facts specific to each sale.
 For example, it depends on whether the previous owner knew about the issue.
 It also depends upon whether the defect is material.
 Because of these issues, sellers should err on the side of disclosure when selling a home to avoid later problems with a disclosure statement.

-If you have noticed an issue with a disclosure statement or need assistance in filling one out in the sale or purchase of a home, contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota for assistance or call 701-235-8000 or 877-235-8002.
+If you have noticed an issue with a disclosure statement or need assistance in filling one out in the sale or purchase of a home, contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota for assistance or call 701-235-8000 or 877-235-8002.